jonsnowpt/articlePreviewComponent/README.md

 ### Goals

-- :Putting React learning into practice
+- Putting React learning into practice
-- :Understand some concepts in practice
+- Understand some concepts in practice